st4nza/LoL-Champ-Select-to-op.gg/README.md

 NSFW Plays joined the lobby
 l Padfoot l joined the lobby

 Now just hit go, and if you are using chrome it will open in that

+Also uploaded an executable verison, just run the file, and in the .txt file
+put your username inplace of the one provided